Summer Research Fellowship (SRF) Program

-The FSU College of Medicine Summer Research Fellowship (SRF) Program awards $5,000 stipends to medical students participating in research with the assistance of an FSU faculty mentor.
-This is a long-standing program established to provide students with opportunities, encouragement and support in research endeavors.
+The FSU College of Medicine Summer Research Fellowship (SRF) Program awards $5,000 stipends to medical students who participate in research with support from an FSU faculty mentor.
+This long-standing program provides students with opportunities and support to engage in research.

-FSU first year medical students are eligible to apply for this program.
-If awarded, the research is conducted in the summer between first and second year.
+FSU first-year medical students are eligible to apply for this program.
+If awarded, the research is conducted in the summer between the first and second year.

 Project Options: Medical students may join existing projects or create their own after identifying an appropriate FSU faculty mentor.

 Research Requirements: Projects must be conducted under the mentorship of an FSU faculty member.
 Only one student per project will be considered for funding.
-Faculty may choose to be a mentor for multiple students on different projects
+Faculty may choose to mentor multiple students on different projects.

 Proposals submitted for funding are usually due at the beginning of February of the year the student is applying for funding.

-A committee comprised of FSU College of Medicine faculty will evaluate proposals based on their preparation, design and feasibility.
+A committee comprised of FSU College of Medicine faculty will evaluate proposals based on preparation, design, and feasibility.

-Students must attest that they are in good academic standing prior to submission of application.
-Students must be in good academic standing to receive funding and participate in research activities.
+Students must attest that they are in good academic standing before submitting the application.
+Students must remain in good academic standing to receive funding and participate in research activities.
 Decisions are usually announced in mid-March.

-Are you looking for research opportunities as part of the FSU College of Medicine Summer Research Fellowship Program, or have questions about the SRF application process?
+Are you looking for research opportunities as part of the FSU College of Medicine Summer Research Fellowship Program, or do you have questions about the SRF application process?

-Please contact the Program Director for Medical Student Research Sabrina Smith, or Assistant Dean for Graduate Programs and Medical Student Research Suzanne Baker.
+Please contact Program Director for Medical Student Research, Sabrina Leigh or Assistant Dean for Graduate Programs and Medical Student Research, Suzanne Baker.

 The first step is to identify a research mentor.
-Do not wait until the last minute to start a search for a research mentor.
-Program Director Sabrina Smith and Assistant Dean Suzanne Baker are available to meet and discuss mentorship guidance and opportunities.
-Friends and classmates may also be able to suggest faculty members that have a reputation for being good research mentors.
+Do not wait until the last minute to begin searching.
+Program Director Sabrina Leigh and Assistant Dean Suzanne Baker are available to discuss mentorship and research opportunities.
+Friends and classmates may also suggest faculty with strong mentoring experience.

 Current FSU medical students can log into MedNet to view the Central and Regional Research Opportunities.

-Most students join an already existing project being conducted by their research mentor.
+Most students join an existing project led by their research mentor.
 In collaboration with the mentor, students may also propose a new research project.

-There are six items that comprise the full application.
-We recommend gathering all application elements before beginning the online application.
-Please read the instructions carefully.
-Save all documents as a PDF and remember to compile all documents into a single PDF and upload it to the Qualtrics application.
+There are five items required for the full application.
+Gather all materials before starting the online application.
+Read the instructions carefully.
+Save all documents as PDFs, combine them into a single PDF, and upload to the Qualtrics application.

 - Abstract